I get this question quite often. Today in fact.

 I’ve been stuck for 3 months on page 2.
 It doesn’t matter how many links I throw at it.
 It simply won’t move.
 I can’t figure it out!

 Has this ever happened to you?
 All of your tactics are clean but you simply can’t break into page 1.
-You have the perfect on-page SEO and your anchor text is property diversified.
+You have the perfect on-page SEO and your anchor text is properly diversified.

 Most of the time I see this, it’s because the site has an off-site SEO record that is completely different than the other sites ranking on first page.
 It’s what I like to call the “Black Sheep Effect”.